openego/eTraGo/doc/index.rst

    :align: right
    :scale: 80%

-Optimization of flexibility options for transmission grids based on PyPSA.

-A speciality in this context is that transmission grids are described by the 380, 220 and 110 kV in Germany.
-Conventionally the 110kV grid is part of the distribution grid.
-The integration of the transmission and 'upper' distribution grid is part of eTraGo.

-The focus of optimization are flexibility options with a special focus on energy storages and grid expansion measures.

 .. warning:: Note, eTraGo and especially its documentation is still in heavy development.

 .. toctree::
    :maxdepth: 7